landrysoules/spaceinvade.rs/_posts/2015-05-16-rvm-and-prezto.md

 title: rvm with prezto
 tags: [ruby]
 ---
 Started hacking in Ruby recently, and immediately looked for the virtualenv equivalent.
-[rvm](https://rvm.io/) looks like the standard, so I opted for it, but making it work in my configuration has been surprisingly difficult, while the solution was prettt obvious:
+[rvm](https://rvm.io/) looks like the standard, so I opted for it, but making it work in my configuration has been surprisingly difficult, while the solution was pretty obvious:
 If you use [prezto](https://github.com/sorin-ionescu/prezto), all you have to do is install rvm:

 ~~~